rlipsc/polymorph/README.md

 # Generate the ECS interface.
 makeEcs()

-# Output defined systems, executed with a proc named `run`.
+# Output the "move" system, executed with a proc named `run`.
 commitSystems("run")

 # Create an entity to use the "move" system.